ajaychoudhary12/Covid-19/README.md

 2. Swift 5

 ## License
-This code is free and open source and I have build this project for my udacity submission.
+This code is free and open source and I have build this as my side project.